tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 even_numbers = list(filter(lambda num: num % 2 == 0, numbers))
 ```

-To read more about that, review the [[map(), filter(), lambda]] article.
+If you're unfamiliar with `map`, `filter`, or `lambda`, you can read about these in my [[map(),  filter(), lambda]] article.

 So, there's a bunch of different ways we could do this same task.
 What are the unique advantages of comprehension, then?

-**We use comprehension because it many times provides the most legible and least line-intensive solutions for transforming an iterable.**  If you need to produce a new iterable based on an existing iterable using a basic operation or conditional, comprehension is a highly legible, low-line method for this.
+Really, comprehensions are many times just the least line intensive and most legible method to perform an operation on an iterable.
+If you can use a comprehension, you probably should.

 Well done, that's it!
 If you want to check out some related tutorials, I've linked them below.